 Manually monitoring the “what ifs” and plan Bs for an ever-increasing number of variables is no longer possible.
 Today, it’s crucial to leverage advanced analytics to monitor, collect, and analyze the data from all of these variables.
 Coupled with human oversight from experienced data scientists who understand the nuances within supply chains and ongoing risks, AI takes the guesswork out of logistics risk management.

 Pairing technological analysis and human oversight is ultimately what will give companies the ability to move quickly and make effective logistical decisions.
-Data analysis alone, for example, may not account for nuances within a business’s operations, while supply chain managers alone may miss crucial details.
+Data analysis alone, for example, may not account for nuances within a business’s operations.
+Conversely, supply chain managers alone may miss crucial details.
 Combining the two provides the assurance that all details have been considered and that good logistical decisions can be made with confidence.

 Supply chains can be thrown off course as easily as a storm can cause logistical disasters.
 But, with real-time monitoring and analysis directed by supply chain managers who understand the situation at hand, logistical nightmares can become operational success stories.